Please visit the UOW Library support during COVID-19 page for up-to-date information regarding UOW Library services and facilities.

 In the new tool you can:

 To add items, you can click ‘Add items’ and search the Library collection.
-Then simply drag and drop resources on to your list.
+Then drag and drop resources on to your list.
 The Cite It browser extension is shown in the bookmarks bar.
 This is another way to add items you find while browsing the web.
-A video in YouTube is shown, the Cite It button is clicked and a pop-up window appears to the right of the screen which includes details about the resource.
+A video in YouTube is shown, the Cite It button is clicked and a pop-up window appears to the right of the screen which includes details about the video resource.
 ‘Add’ is clicked and the YouTube video then appears in the list.

 Communicating with the Library about particular items is also simpler using the Library discussion panel to the right.
 The new tool also supports you in maintaining copyright compliance.

 Moodle site is shown.
 Throughout your Moodle site, you can link to particular sections or items on your list.
 For example, in the Week 2 section of Moodle there is a link to the Week 2 section of the reading list.
 A page in a Moodle Book is shown.
 You can embed links to resources in Moodle Books via a hyperlink.

 The published Subject Readings list is shown in Student View mode.
 For students, the new tool allows them to keep track of what they’ve read by clicking the tick beside the item title, easily report any broken links and add their own notes and tags to items.

 The published list is shown in staff view.
 During session you can view student engagement with resources such as views, likes and comments for each item.
 You can click the Analysis icon in the icons panel at the top left to view more detailed usage analytics such.
 A graph is shown showing student activity form week to week.

 To get started using the new tool, visit the Subject Readings guide for staff: https://uow.libguides.com/subject-readings-staff.

 To enlarge: zoom in (Ctrl+) or click 'full screen' in the top right.